Natetgmaxwell/ntgm/src/site/notes/Sources/Video/@ipekkurtboke2024LFS261M01T02Evolution.md

 > [!quote-yellow] (Page 13) yellow
 >
-> Until the evolution of cyanobacteria molecular oxygen was unavailable in any significant quantities on Earth
+> Until the evolution of [[Cards/Cyanobacteria\|cyanobacteria]] molecular oxygen was unavailable in any significant quantities on Earth
 >
 { #ZDMTHP3EaFU6AGT2Xp13}